• Skip to primary navigation

 After the pork has been cut and rubbed, add some olive oil or lard to the pot and sauté, browning on all sides.
 You may have to brown the meat in batches.
 Simply remove the browned meat and set aside on a plate until all pieces are browned.

-Add the lime and orange juice and cook on high pressure or use the Meat setting on your instant Pot.
+Cook on high pressure or use the Meat setting on your instant Pot.

 Cook for about 60 minutes (15 minutes per pound of pork).
+Use the natural release method to release the pressure.

 How to make in the slow cooker